-The Customer Agreement of AWS is linked for convenience for the user and to show that the agreement is important.
-The language used makes sure a user knows that by checking that box and then clicking Create Account and Continue, an agreement will be formed.
+The AWS Customer Agreement is linked for convenience for the user and to show that the agreement is important.
+The language used makes sure a user knows that by checking that box and then clicking Create Account and Continue, an agreement will be formed:

-Before registering to use Mondaq, new users must check a box to state that the Mondaq Terms and Conditions have been read, and then also click "Register."
+Before registering to use a service, you can request that new users must check a box to state that they've read and agree to your Terms and Conditions agreement (or any other legal agreement).

-This process leaves no doubt that anyone who both checks the box and clicks Register is intending to agree to the Terms and Conditions of Mondaq.
+This process leaves no doubt that anyone who both checks the box and clicks Register is intending to agree:

 PayPal makes it very clear that there's an agreement between registering users and PayPal, the company.

-While these examples of clickwrap use checkboxes to gain agreement from a user, this isn't necessary.
+While these examples of clickwrap use checkboxes to gain agreement from a user, this isn't absolutely necessary.

 Here are a few examples of "click to accept" clickwrap methods that don't require a separate checkbox click, but still do a successful job of letting users know that by clicking, they're agreeing to terms.